KhiopsML/khiops-doc/docs/tutorials/kdic_multi_table.md

     };
     ```

+This command identifies and retains only the relevant records from the Usage table, streamlining the analysis process by discarding unnecessary data.

-Notice that in the command `TableSelection(.,.)`, the first argument designates the name of a table and the second argument is a selection rule applied in the scope of this table.
-Alternatively, variables from the origin table can be handled using the **"`.`"** operator (which can even be repeated several times).
-The following dictionary file example selects secondary records from the `Usage` table that are less than one month old after the subscription date.
-As the `purchaseDate` variable belongs to the origin table, the point is used in the function `TableSelection(allServiceUsages, LE(DiffDate(date, .purchaseDate),30))`.
+Notice that in the rule `TableSelection(.,.)`, the first operand designates the name of a table and the second operand is a selection rule applied in the scope of this table.

+**Example 2: Filter by Time Relative to a Parent Variable**

+In more advanced scenarios, filtering may require conditions that depend on variables from a parent table.
+For instance, the following example filters records from the `Usage` table to include only those occurring within 30 days of the `purchaseDate` from the `Services` table:

-!!! success "The point operator"
+!!! success "The . scope operator"
     ```kdic
     Root Dictionary Customer (customer_id)
     {